xenith-studios/ataxia/README.md

     - goimports
     - golint
 - Rust
-    - rustfmt (This will eventually be installed as part of cargo by rustup, but it is currently in heavy flux)
+    - rustfmt (This is installed via rustup by default)
-    - clippy (It currently only works with nightly, so you will have to install the nightly toolchain alongside the stable toolchain with rustup)
+    - clippy (This currently only works with nightly, so you will have to install the nightly toolchain alongside the stable toolchain with rustup.
+Install clippy via `cargo +nightly install clippy`)

 To perform a full compile, including all lints: